• Skip to primary navigation

 • Add salt, pepper, garlic, and chicken stock and mix to combine.

-• Place the pan on medium-high heat, partially cover the pot with a lid and bring to a boil.
-Reduce the heat and let the chicken simmer until fully cooked and the internal temperature register 165F/73C.
+• Place the pan on medium-high heat, partially cover the pot with a lid and bring it to a boil.
+Reduce the heat and let the chicken simmer until fully cooked ( this usually takes about 15-20 minutes, depending on the size of the chicken) and the internal temperature registers 165F/73C.

 • Turn off the heat and remove the chicken from the broth and transfer on to a plate so that it doesn't continue to cook in the residual heat.